abdulmuq/existentialus.github.io/_posts/2016-01-25-snowboarding-with-PYPD.md

 ---
 title: Making the best of a bad situation?
-YouTubers show you how -'Snowboarding with the NYPD'
+YouTubers show you how - to go snowboarding with the NYPD
 layout: post
 categories: trending / lifehacks
 author: Derek Durham